CJMvS/spede_sampler/README.md

 (1) Resample .fas files --> (2) Create a Maximum Likelihood phylogeny for each --> (3) Run a GMYC analysis on each tree --> (4) Compare species delimitation across trees

 ---
-### DOWNLOAD
+### :floppy_disk: DOWNLOAD
 ---

 Download the content of this repository, unzip the folder, and open the **spede_sampler.exe** file to run the program.

-:warning: Temporarily disable your antivirus before running this executable file, as it may incorrectly identify it as malware.
+:heavy_exclamation_mark: Temporarily disable your antivirus before running this executable file, as it may incorrectly identify it as malware.

 ---
 ### (1) RESAMPLE FASTA FILES